Wamiq-Z/Wamiq-Z/README.md

 - 👋 Hi, I’m @Wamiq-Z
-- 👀 I’m interested in Programming plat
+- 👀 I’m interested in Programming plats.
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning Computer science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on HackerEarth
 - 📫 How to reach me @linked.in/wamiqzafar

 <!---